sigla-o/matrix-theory/KARTE_en.md

 It is realized as:

 - persistent accumulation of VEV H-3 TE;
-- stable deformation of the H0 Matrix;
+- local H0 TE flow deformation relative to the initial L0 Qn state;
 - local TE density anomaly surrounding matter.

 ---